zoctarine/vibes/README.md

 # Vibes

-Welcome to Vibes — a sandbox of apps and experiments powered by AI, guided by curiosity, and built with the minimum possible amount of actual typing.

-## What is this?

-Vibes is a suite of small, often strange, sometimes-useful, and frequently confused apps and tools.
+Vibes are a set of small, often strange, sometimes-useful, and frequently confused apps and tools.
 They all share one thing in common:

     They're made by collaborating with AI — not just as a tool, but as a co-developer.

-This is a playground for exploring what it's like to vibe code:
+This is a playground for exploring what it's like to:
 ✨ generating ideas with AI
 ✨ writing most (or all) of the code through AI guidance ✨ only stepping in when things go off the rails